DSC-JSS-NOIDA/foss-events/BEST_PRACTICES.md

 ```$ git push origin <feature-branch>```

-Now you are ready to help the project by opening a pull request means you now tell the project managers to add the feature or bugfix to original repository.
+Now you are ready to help the project by opening a pull request that means you now request project managers to add the features or bugfix to original repository.
 You can open a pull request by clicking on green icon -

 <p align="center">  <img  src="https://i.imgur.com/aGaqAD5.png">  </p>